Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 • Postion helps you build a perfect, SEO-optimized homepage in minutes.
 Learn more about our features.

-2. Your Blog: The User Acquisition Engine Your blog is where you attract users who don't yet know your product exists.
+2. Your Blog: The User Acquisition Engine Your blog is how you attract users who don't yet know your product exists.
+It's the core of your SaaS SEO strategy.

 • Content Strategy: Write articles that solve your target user's problems.